 This guide explains how to add multiple user accounts to Google Home.
 Allowing more than one user to interact with Google’s smart speaker, instead of sharing things like your calendar or music with everyone in the house.
 In fact, you can add up to six different users to your Google Home device, and it recognizes each one by their voice.

 Basically, it can recognize who is talking to it, and respond with that account’s information, songs, or calendar details.
 Google added this feature back in 2017, but most Home users don’t know it exists.

-So, if you live in a house with multiple people don’t share everything on the Google Home or buy more than one.
-Instead, add up to six different people to one device.
-That way everyone gets their own personalized information, alerts, or can stream their own music collection.
+This way multiple people can use the same home device, instead of buying their own.
+Easily add up to six different people to one device.
+Then, everyone gets their own personalized information, alerts, or can stream their own music collection.
 It’s all pretty simple, and here’s how to do it.

 How to Add Multiple Users to Google Home

 If you’re new to the Home or Home Mini you’ll see a pop-up that tells you about multi-user support.
 For everyone else, we just have to head into settings.
 Note: If the account does not belong to you, the other person must follow these instructions on their own device.

 - Download and Open the Google Home App